For Mac and Windows

 I have multiple iTunes libraries.
 How can I work with beaTunes?

-Typically autodetects the library you are currently working with.
-It will prompt you to configure the libary you are using, should it not find the right iTunes (Music) Library.xml file.
+Typically beaTunes auto-detects the library you are currently working with.
+It will prompt you to configure the library you are using, should it not find the right iTunes (Music) Library.xml file.
 To do so, open the beaTunes Preferences dialog and go to the General tab.
-There you find a browse button [...], which allows you to choose your iTunes Library file.
+There you find a dropdown box with the currently configured libraries and also a [+] button that lets you setup a new library.

 Technical